solariun/atomicx/README.md

     * Since it will be provided by the developer, it gives the possibility to use external clocks, hardware sleep or lower consumptions and fine tune power and resource usages.

     * If not specialization is done, the source code will use a simple and non-deterministic loop cycle to count ticks.

-## Version 1.1.0

-* `finish()` method will be call every time `run()` is returned, this allow special cases like eventual threads to self-destroy itself, otherwise the object would be only a memory leak.... see examples on `main.cpp`

-* `SmartLock` RAII compliance, allow lock or shared lock to be auto release on object destruction.

-* **IMPORTANT** Now Notifications (Wait/Notify) can be timedout. if Tick based time is given, the waiting procedure will only stay blocked during it.
-(NO SPIN LOCK, REAL STATE BLOCK)
-* **IMPORTANT** `LookForWaitings` block for timeout time will a wait for specific refVar/tag is available, otherwise timeout, can be used sync wait and notify availability
-* **IMPORTANT** Now `Wait/Notify` `Tags`, used to give meaning/channel to a notification can be se to "all tags" if `Tag` is zero, otherwise it will respect refVar/Tag

 ``` C++